zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

 	vreg.register_and_replace(HTMLPageHeader, basetemplates.HTMLPageHeader)

-As you may have guessed, my background image is in a `backgroundjpg` file in the cube's `data` directory, but there are still some things to explain to newcomers here:
+As you may have guessed, my background image is in a :file:`background.jpg` file in the cube's :file:`data` directory, but there are still some things to explain to newcomers here:

-* The `call` method is there the main access point of the view.
-It's called by the view's `render` method.
+* The :meth:`call` method is there the main access point of the view.
+It's called by the view's :meth:`render` method.
 It is not the only access point for a view, but this will be detailed later.

 * Calling `self.w` writes something to the output stream.
 Except for binary views (which do not generate text), it *must* be passed an Unicode string.

-* The proper way to get a file in `data` directory is to use the `datadir_url` attribute of the incoming request (e.g. `self._cw`).
+* The proper way to get a file in :file:`data` directory is to use the `datadir_url` attribute of the incoming request (e.g. `self._cw`).

-I won't explain again the `registration_callback` stuff, you should understand it now!
+I won't explain again the :func:`registration_callback` stuff, you should understand it now!
 If not, go back to previous posts in the series :)

 Fine.
 Now all I've to do is to add a bit of CSS to get it to behave nicely (which is not the case at all for now).
-I'll put all this in a `cubes.sytweb.css` file, stored as usual in our `data` directory:
+I'll put all this in a :file:`cubes.sytweb.css` file, stored as usual in our :file:`data` directory:

 .. sourcecode:: css